-The Libraries are now hiring for Fall 2014.
+The Libraries are now accepting applications for Summer 2017.
 Click on the job title(s) below to read about the position and qualifications:

 To apply, download and fill out the application, then hand it in at Magill Library's front desk or submit it via email to .
-Applications will be accepted until September 12, 2014.
-However, we advise you to submit your application as soon as possible.
+Applications will be accepted until March 15, 2017.
+Applications are reviewed and qualified people will be invited in for an interview.

 Internships & Fellowships

-Please visit the Interships page to view past interns sharing their experiences.
+Please visit the Internships page to view past interns sharing their experiences.